OpenNews/srccon-2021/homepage.md

 This year will be our second digital SRCCON, and we're building an online space based on what we collectively value about the physical experience and what we cherished about the online experience in 2020.

 Curious about how it all works?
 Learn more about [the SRCCON attendee experience](/attendees).
 The [participation form](/participation/form) will help you tell us how you'd like to be part of SRCCON 2021.
 There won't be a separate ticket lottery or sale date, so if you want to come to SRCCON 2021, our call for participation will be how to let us know!
-As space remains available, we will keep the call for participation open for tickets only, but submitting the form early is your best chance to attend.
+We will keep the call for participation open as long as tickets remain available, but submitting the form early is your best chance to attend.

 ### About {{ page.event_name }}